DeograciasGraole/Chill-Academy-test./README.md

   <h2>📋 Overview</h2>
   <p>
     This repository contains the <strong>frontend</strong> code for a simple eCommerce website built using only
     <strong>HTML, CSS, and JavaScript</strong>.
-It allows users to browse products, manage their shopping cart,
+It allows users to browse products,
-    and simulate checkout (can connect to a backend API if available).
   </p>

   <h2>🔗 Live Demo</h2>